-The label inside the 12-volt fuse panel indicates the fuse sizes, positions and components powered.
-Annually, at the beginning of the camping season, inspect each 12-volt fuse and replace as needed.
+- The label inside the 12-volt fuse panel indicates the fuse sizes, positions and components powered.
+The fuse panel label should be kept permanently affixed to your RV. - Inspect all 12-volt fuses at the beginning of each camping season, and replace as needed. - The fuses may not offer complete protection of the RV electrical system in the event of a power surge or spike.